Boye Mafe may be ‘most improved guy’ in training camp for Seahawks

 RENTON — The hopes for the 2023 Seahawks to improve on their 2022 season rest not only on getting significant contribution from their 10-man draft class from this spring but also on seeing improvement from their nine-man draft class of the previous year.

-And specifically, players such as 2022 second-round pick Boye Mafe, the 40thoverall selection out of Minnesota.
+And specifically, players such as 2022 second-round pick Boye Mafe, the 40th overall selection out of Minnesota.

 Mafe had a more-than-respectable rookie season with 38 tackles and 3.5 sacks while playing in all 17 games with three starts.

-But the Seahawks and Mafe have higher hopes for year two.
+But the Seahawks and Mafe have higher hopes for Year 2.

 According to coach Pete Carroll, they’ve seen flashes in training camp that Mafe is ready to deliver.

-“It’s like night and day,’’ Carroll said recently of Mafe’s play this year compared to last season.
+“It’s like night and day,’’ Carroll said recently of Mafe’s play this year compared with last season.

 “Mafe probably appears to be like the most improved guy from last year,” Carroll said last week.
 “It’s really early, but he’s shown so many bright moments out here (against the) run and pass.”